 Birmingham 2022 selection policy

-Following the decision by the organisers of the London Marathon to hold next year’s race on Sunday 2 October 2022, we have amended our selection process for English athletes in relation to the Marathon event at the 2022 Commonwealth Games.
-Please note, the Manchester Marathon on 3 April 2022 will now be the ‘trial’ race for Birmingham 2022.
-Full details of the revised Marathon Nomination Criteria can be found in the XXII Commonwealth Games England Athletics Selection Policy document [section 126.96.36.199].
-If any athletes or coaches have any questions, please contact Spencer Duval, England Athletics Event Group Lead for Endurance, via email@example.com or Kelly Sotherton, Team Leader for England’s athletics team at the Birmingham 2022 Commonwealth Games, via firstname.lastname@example.org.
+The England Athletics Birmingham 2022 Games marathon selection date has been amended from 3 April 2022 to 6 April 2022 in line with British Athletics selection with the European Championships Marathon selection.
+Full details of the revised Marathon Nomination Criteria can be found in the XXII Commonwealth Games England Athletics Selection Policy document (section 184.108.40.206).
+If any athletes or coaches have any questions, please contact Spencer Duval, England Athletics Event Group Lead for Endurance, via firstname.lastname@example.org or Kelly Sotherton, Team Leader for England’s athletics team at the Birmingham 2022 Commonwealth Games, via email@example.com.

 In this video, Kelly Sotherton, Team England’s Track and Field Team Leader for Birmingham 2022, provides some of the key information, timelines and contact details contained within both selection policies.
 Watch below or click to view video on YouTube.